Aotoge/OS/README.md

 // return the content of ip->addrs[bn], which is the sector number
 // (aka. address).
 If ip->adrs[bn] = 0, then call balloc to allocate
-// a new one for it.
+// a new one for it. we can bn (aka. the index of the address array)
-int
+// the "logical block" of a file.
+//
-bmap(struct inode *ip, int bn);
+// bmap maps a inode's logical block (aka. bn) to on disk physics block (sector number) int bmap(struct inode *ip, int bn);
 ```